Overview

 "mary o'connor".capitalize # => "Mary o'connor"

-method inverts the case of each character, converting uppercase to lowercase and lowercase to uppercase.
+The swapcase method inverts the case of each character, converting uppercase to lowercase and lowercase to uppercase.

 "Hello World".swapcase # => "hELLO wORLD"